September 6, 2025, 12:56 pm | Read time: 4 minutes

 Back at IFA after 20 years!
 It made me happy and sad at the same time

 When I spotted the monitor at Samsung’s booth, I had to try it immediately.
-But just as quickly as I was excited about the new experience, the disappointment set in.
-The 3D effect is indeed convincing, with multiple layers clearly distinguishing themselves.
+But just as quickly as I was excited about the new experience, the disillusionment set in.
+The 3D effect is indeed convincing, with multiple layers clearly standing out from each other.
 But it was so tiring to look at the monitor that I had to stop after a few minutes.
-Every time leaves flew through the foreground, my eyes couldn’t focus quickly enough.
-The contrast between the foreground, middle, and background was simply too strong.
+Every time leaves flew across the screen in the foreground, my eyes couldn’t focus quickly enough.
+The contrast between the foreground, middle ground, and background was simply too strong.
 I had trouble concentrating on the game character.

 Even the advanced 3D technology with eye-tracking in Samsung’s 1,759 euro Odyssey 3D has physical limits.
 But that’s precisely the problem: 3D display technology is a dead end.
-No matter how high-resolution the panels or how precise the eye-tracking—the limiting factor will always be the form factor itself.
-Small, portable mixed-reality headsets are, in my opinion, the future.
+No matter how high-resolution the panels and how precise the eye-tracking–the limiting factor will always be the form factor itself.
+In my opinion, small, portable mixed-reality headsets are the future.
 At least until we can project digital images directly into our brains.
 Whether we really want the “Total Recall” future is another question.